 • All advertising for housing must be non-discriminatory, and violations of the FHA can result in serious penalties.

 • The Virginia Fair Housing Law also requires that reasonable accommodations and modifications be made to enable persons with disabilities to use and enjoy a dwelling.
+A disability is generally defined as a physical or mental impairment that substantially limits one or more major life activities.

 What Isn’t Considered Discriminatory Under the Fair Housing Act